 What is Zero-Based Budgeting?

-Simply put, zero-based budgeting (ZBB) makes sure every dollar you earn has a job.
+Simply put, zero-based budgeting (ZBB) gives every dollar a job so nothing’s left drifting.
 Unlike traditional budgeting, where money might just sit there, ZBB means your income minus expenses equals zero.
 For example, your dollars go to bills, groceries, fun, savings, or debt—nothing’s left unplanned.
+Looking for apps to help?
+Try our best budgeting tools.

 This method pushes you to spend with purpose.
 Instead of crossing your fingers, you decide where each dollar goes, lining up your finances with your dreams.
-Many households struggle to stay on plan—see research on why a budget matters—which is why ZBB’s “every dollar gets a job” approach helps.
+Many households struggle to stay on plan—see research on why a budget matters.
+For a government overview of budgeting basics, visit the Consumer Financial Protection Bureau’s budgeting guide.

 A zero-based budget sheet can completely change how you manage your money.
 Here’s why it’s such a big deal: